davideicardi/kaa/README.md

 Scala client library that provide an Avro schema registry with Kafka persistency and [Avro4s](https://github.com/sksamuel/avro4s) serializer support.
 It allows to share avro schemas across multiple applications without third party software (it can replace [Confluent Schema Registry](https://github.com/confluentinc/schema-registry)).
 You can use this library with your Kafka client app without calling an external service for schema resolution.

-For serialization, [Single object AVRO encoding](https://avro.apache.org/docs/current/spec.html#single_object_encoding) is used to reduce records size, only a schema id (hash) is persisted within the record.
+For serialization [Single object AVRO encoding](https://avro.apache.org/docs/current/spec.html#single_object_encoding) is used to reduce records size, only a schema id (hash) is persisted within the record.

+## Features

+Kaa provides essentially 3 features:

+- `com.davideicardi.kaa.KaaSchemaRegistry`: a simple embeddable schema registry that read and write schemas to Kafka
+- `com.davideicardi.kaa.avro.AvroSingleObjectSerializer`: an avro serializer/deserializer based on Avro4s that internally uses `KaaSchemaRegistry`
+- `com.davideicardi.kaa.kafka.GenericSerde[T]` an implementation of Kafka's `Serde[T]` based on `AvroSingleObjectSerializer`, that can be used with Kafka Stream

+During serialization a schema hash is generated and stored inside Kafka with the schema (key=hash, value=schema).
+When deserializing the schema is retrieved from Kafka and used for the deserialization.
+`KaaSchemaRegistry` internally runs a Kafka consumer to read all schemas that will be cached in memory.

+You can use `com.davideicardi.kaa.KaaSchemaRegistryAdmin` to programmatically create Kafka's schema topic.
+NOTE: if you want to create the topic manually, remember to put cleanup policy to `compact` to maintain all the schemas.

+## Why

+The main advantage of Kaa is that it doesn't require an external services to retrieve schemas.
+This library automatically reads and writes to Kafka.
+This can simplify installation and configuration of client applications.
+This is especially useful for applications that already interact with Kafka.

+Confluent Schema Registry on the other end requires you to install a dedicated service.

 ## Prerequisites